daigo0927/blog/vertex-pipelines-sample/README.md

 `pipeline.py` generates `vertex-pipelines-sample.json` which contains pipeline information.

-## 3. Run pipeline
+## 3. Run the pipeline

-Execute the pipeline based on the generated `vertex-pipelines-sample.json` at Cloud Console.
+Execute the pipeline via the generated `vertex-pipelines-sample.json` at Cloud Console.
 Move [Vertex AI>Pipelines] on browser and [+CREATE RUN].
-Choose the JSON as a pipeline file, set Run name, specify some pipeline parameters, and submit to start the pipeline.
+Choose the JSON as a pipeline file, set Run name, specify some pipeline parameters, and [SUBMIT] to launch the pipeline.

 Submitted pipeline can be visualized on the browser like below: